LazyGeniusMan/genshin-tc/README.md

-# genshin-tc
+# Genshin Theorycrafting
-Genshin Impact Theorycrafting
+Work in Progress!